+4.3.3 Movie retrieval system

-4.3.3 Movie Retrieval System A movie retrieval system contains movies and series from different categories, such as cartoon, comedy, drama, fiction, horror, etc. Such a system may be used to retrieve videos or segments from a collection of movies with some spatio-temporal, semantic, and low-level conditions given.
-In this section, a specific episode of Smurfs (a cartoon series), titled as Bigmouth's Friend, is used for the two spatio-temporal query examples given.
+A movie retrieval system contains movies and series from different categories such as cartoon, comedy, drama, fiction, horror, etc. Such a system may be used to retrieve videos or segments from a collection of movies with some spatiotemporal, semantic, and low-level conditions given.
+In this section, a specific episode of Smurfs (a cartoon series), titled Bigmouth's Friend, is used for the two spatiotemporal query examples given.
 The video identifier of this episode is assumed to be 3.

-Query 1: "Find the segments from Bigmouth's Friend where Bigmouth is below RobotSmurf, while RobotSmurf starts moving towards west, and then goes to east, repeating this as many times as it happens in the video clip."
+Query 1: "Find the segments from Bigmouth's Friend where Bigmouth is below RobotSmurf, while RobotSmurf starts moving westward and then eastward, repeating this as many times as it happens in the video clip."

 '''

 select segment

 from 3

 where below(bigmouth, robotsmurf) and

-(tr(bigmouth, [west, east])) repeat;
+(tr(bigmouth, [west, east])) repeat.

 '''

-Query 2: "Find the segments from Bigmouth's Friend where robotsmurf and bigmouth are disjoint, and robotsmurf is to the right of bigmouth, while there is no other object of interest that appears."
+Query 2: "Find the segments from Bigmouth's Friend where RobotSmurf and Bigmouth are disjoint, and RobotSmurf is to the right of Bigmouth, while there is no other object of interest that appears."

-'''

 select segment

 from 3

-where disjoint(robotsmurf, bigmouth) and

-right(robotsmurf, bigmouth) and

-appear_alone(robotsmurf, bigmouth);

-In this query, appear_alone is an external predicate defined in the knowledgebase as follows:
+where disjoint(RobotSmurf, Bigmouth)

 '''

+and right(RobotSmurf, Bigmouth)

+and appear_alone(RobotSmurf,

+Bigmouth).

+In this query, appear_alone is an external predicate defined

+in the knowledge base as follows:

+appear_alone(X, Y, F) :-

 '''

+'''

-appear_alone(X, Y, F) :- keyframes(L1),
+keyframes(L1),

-member(F, L1), findall(W, p_appear(W, F), L2),
+member(F, L1), findall(W,

+p_appear(W, F), L2),

 length(L2, 2),

-forall(member(Z, L2), (Z = X; Z = Y)).
+forall(member(Z, L2), (Z=X; Z=Y)).

 '''